DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2025-02-12-user-needs-and-user-tasks.md

 We identified every task they would need to undertake for each user type and why.

-The complete list of user types is stored in the Claim funding SharePoint folder.
+The complete list of user tasks is outlined this [design history](/claim-funding-for-mentors/private-beta-user-tasks/).

 Below is an example of a user task for each user type and why we needed to know this information.